 My final IB Visual Art exhibition took place on the 4th of September, 2017.
 I exhibited nine artworks, drawing inspiration from various sources and using a wide range of media to explore my ideas.
-Below is a piece-by-piece summary of the exhibition.
+Below is a summary of selected works.

 This series displays the social shift between previous generations and the current generation, opposing Jesus Christ to ‘Yeezus’ Kanye West.
 The viewer must digest the disparity and evaluate the change.
 The ‘flashing lights’ aim to lend urgency, behind the pixellated panels representing modernised stained-glass windows.
 The pieces were constructed with reference to images of both figures, but with attention to each pixel, inspired directly by Chinese-Australian artist Zhong Chen.